Travel Insurance for Costa Rica

 A great backup option is to have a couple of credit cards on you, issued from different banks.
 Make sure to tell your bank or credit card company of your travel plans, to avoid any issues accessing your funds while abroad.
 Credit cards are widely accepted, but some of the remote countryside destinations may not be able to take cards due to unreliable electrical service.
 Keep this in mind when planning your itinerary!

 Travelers who are looking into car rental for their trip should be warned that the roads are rough in Costa Rica.
 The roads are known as some of the worst in all of the Americas.
 Outside of the national highway system, much of the road network is made of dirt roads.
-The maintenance of the streets is very poor, and they covered in potholes and lacking proper road signs.
+The maintenance of the streets is very poor, and they're covered in potholes and lack proper road signs.
 The rainy season in Costa Rica lasts from May to December, with October typically being the worst month.
-With the rainy season lasting majority of the year, landslides occur frequently causing major sinkholes on the roads throughout the country.
+With the rainy season lasting the majority of the year, landslides occur frequently causing major sinkholes on the roads throughout the country.

 Visitors are advised to avoid driving at night.
 The roads are challenging enough to manage during the day, but most streets have inadequate lighting making it nearly impossible for foreign drivers to stay safe.
 For tourists who do still wish to brave the rough roads, some advice is to look into renting a 4x4 for the added clearance and power they offer to help navigate the poor roads.
 Costa Rica requires all drivers to have third-party liability insurance.
 Unlike in other countries, travel credit cards will not work as a third party liability plan.
 So when booking a rental car, it may be easier to order it online in advance and add the cost of insurance when you book.